 Open an interactive chat with Bash

-What is the significance of OSPF process IDs?
+What is the purpose of an OSPF process ID, and why doesn't it impact neighbor relationships?

 Open an interactive chat with Bash